mgit-at/arti/README.md

 All these examples assume that the file `$HOME/.arti.toml` exists and defines 2 stores named `minio` and `gcs`.

+Store addresses consist of a store name and a bucket within that store. `arti` will create it`s directory structure within the given bucket.
+If the bucket does not exist it will be created when uploading.

 ### Uploading artefacts